eddie-energy/architecture/arc42/05-building-block-view/components/interoperable-communication/interoperable-communication.md

 #### Interoperable Communication

 The internal structure of the Interoperable Communication component is shown below.
 The Interoperable Communication is a collection of regional connectors that send data to the Message Producer.
 Each regional connector implements the functionality to access the APIs of the Regional Data-sharing Infrastructure of a specific country, or AIIDA.

+> The data models of the Regional Data-sharing Infrastructures are provided [here](../../data-models/data-model-meter-data-portal/data-model-meter-data-portal.md), while the data model of AIIDA is presented [here](../../data-models/data-model-inter-comm-aiida-interface/data-model-inter-comm-aiida-interface.md)

 <div align="center">
 <img src="./figures/inter-comm.svg" width="700">